Last Updated on Samuel Franklinby

 - Tier 4 – Shockwave or Breathing Room

 The engineer comes with a mix of utility throwables and damage orientated ones to select from.
-Generally you’ll be opting for your damage option of choice which gives you extra aoe damage for weak to medium toughness enemy swarms you encounter.
+Generally you’ll be opting for your damage option of choice which gives you extra area of effect (aoe) damage for weak to medium toughness enemy swarms you encounter.

 L.U.R.E: The starting option for the budding engineer is your utility option that pulls enemy towards it with a dancing dwarf distraction.
-While sometimes useful to take the heat of your and your allies it’s simply not as effective as dealing direct damage and is also hindered by the fact that it has a cap on the amount of damage it can take before it deals a low amount of electrical damage with applicable stun chance.
+While sometimes useful to take the heat off you and your allies it’s simply not as effective as dealing direct damage and is also hindered by the fact that it has a cap on the amount of damage it can take before it deals a low amount of electrical damage with applicable stun chance.
 In practice it can be tough to use as enemies will need to be fairly close and not already locked onto something more interesting to be fooled.
-They can be a decent choice to protect an ally revive though.
+They can be a decent choice to protect an ally revive though and your only initial option.

 Plasma Burster: Your first damage variant in the throwable category for the engineer this is designed with having an expanded inventory of throwable items in mind with a total of 6 compared with your other options that cap at 4.
 The trade off is the lower damage that this brings to the table but is still more than capable for the basic bug enemies.
 The damage is split between bursts which can make it somewhat difficult to use effectively although has a potent fear alongside this damage that means every bug is impacted one way or another.